servetti-polito/neubot/doc/neubot.1.rst

 configuration file (see the `FILES`_ section).
 On Windows, Neubot runs in the context of the user session and has user privileges.

+On Unix, the Neubot executable is named **neubot**.
+On Windows there are two executables: **neubot.exe**, which is the command line executable, and **neubotw.exe**, which is the Win32 executable.
+Use the former when you execute commands from Windows console, use the latter otherwise.

 The command line interface allows you to get the usage string (``neubot --help``), get the version number (``neubot -V``), and run a Neubot's subcommand (``neubot subcommand...``).